-The common criteria for icebreaker games is linked to a view that all sharing should be fun, non-threatening, very interactive, simple and easy to play and results oriented.
+The common criteria for icebreaker games are linked to a view that all sharing should be fun, non-threatening, very interactive, simple, and easy to play and results-oriented.
 At the same time, the location for such activities should always be in a comfortable and relaxed atmosphere with members wearing comfortable clothing and someone chosen to lead the group.
 Meanwhile, the facilitator or leader should always be concise and clear when sharing details of these 17 get to know you games with easy to follow directions.

 The common focus for each of the following 17 icebreaker facilitation game includes sharing such things as hobbies, interests, personal data and even one’s dreams.

 This is one of the most common ways and means for people wanting to know one another.
-The game is often used by human resources when helping new employees get accumulated about the co-workers and supervisors.
+The game is often used by human resources when helping new employees get accumulated about their co-workers and supervisors.
 The game begins when people are gathered in a room or around a table.
 A moderator kicks things off by introducing themselves and then asking others in the group to do likewise.
-The flow can go to the right or left; while the idea is to simply go around the room and share something personal after an introduction that includes one’s name, job title, family history and personal interests.
+The flow can go to the right or left; while the idea is to simply go around the room and share something personal after an introduction that includes one’s name, job title, family history, and personal interests.
 Now with the social isolation and distancing issues, one can only ask how can we all get to know each other since we have to keep our distance.
 Nothing easier, in fact, as virtual meeting icebreakers are a common thing, especially in multinational companies.
 You just have to adapt them to your own working environment.

-There is a longstanding point of view in the US military that an organization is only as strong as the members in its team.
-Thus, there is a lot of emphasis in military basic training for team building exercises that also serve as dandy icebreakers for new members of a team or group.
-A typical team building exercise first involves members of a group being divided up into teams.
-The teams are then given tasks to build trust, aid group dynamics and communication while also developing ways and means to work best together.
+There is a longstanding point of view in the US military that an organization is only as strong as the members of its team.
+Thus, there is a lot of emphasis on military basic training for team building exercises that also serve as dandy icebreakers for new members of a team or group.
+A typical team-building exercise first involves members of a group being divided up into teams.
+The teams are then given tasks to build trust, aid group dynamics, and communication while also developing ways and means to work best together.

 There is a fun party game called “20 Questions” that literally involves asking members of a group this long list of questions as a way and means for others to get to know you.
-For example, a member of a group is asked a series of questions that focus on the who, what, when, where, how and why?
+For example, a member of a group is asked a series of questions that focus on the who, what, when, where, how, and why?
 The response to each question results in more personal data shared for greater group sharing and understanding, says counseling professionals commenting online.
 If you want to take a step further, you can always go for a “Never have I ever” game.
 Still, limit yourself to the fun and laidback questions without getting too personal with people you don’t know!

 Party Icebreaker Fun